-- The Central India is the largest area affected by forest fires.
+- Central India is the largest area affected by forest fires.

 Forest Survey of India, 2019

-The Survey divided the forest fire prone into following zones:
+The Survey divided the forest fire prone into the following zones:

-- Extremely fire-prone areas accounted to 3.89% of total forest cover
+- Extremely fire-prone areas accounted for 3.89% of total forest cover

-- Very highly fire-prone areas accounted to 6.01%
+- Very highly fire-prone areas accounted for 6.01%

 - Together these three categories add up to 21.4% of forest cover.